 - When the delivery to the end user contains non-TOE components that are not trivial for the end user to replace at will, or that should not be changed, these components should be considered in the vulnerability assessment.
 In particular, public vulnerability databases should be searched for vulnerabilities applicable to the specific versions of these components. - When the TOE depends on a specific version of an external IT product in the environment, this product should be considered in the vulnerability assessment.
 In particular, public vulnerability databases should be searched for vulnerabilities applicable to the specified version of the product.

 Validity time for AVA

-When the evaluation is completed, it is important that the vulnerability assessment was done recently.
-This reduce the likelihood that new vulnerabilities are discovered before certification.
+When the evaluation is completed, it is important that the search in public vulnerability databases in the vulnerability assessment was done recently.
+This reduces the likelihood that new vulnerabilities are discovered before certification.